ckagiri/node-mysql-retail/README.md

 As a customer, you can view information about available products and purchase items in stock.

-In a terminal window, navigate into the folder where you downloaded this app and type `node retail-customer.js`.
+In a terminal window, navigate into the folder where you downloaded this app, and type `npm install`.
+Then, type `node retail-customer.js`.

 ![Screen recording of buying products](customer-view.gif)